 Well, here it is again, nearly the end of Summer.
 Our vacations are over, the kids are back in school, I'm expecting the fog to lift any day now, and, as usual, my tomato plants have died.
-This time I blame it on not hiring an expensive service to water them while out of town: relying on my babysitter for one week and my husband for the next was, clearly, not the right decision.
 But Summer here extends through late October and really doesn't arrive until sometime in September anyway, so I've started fresh with two new seedlings.
 I'll let you know how that goes.

 As for the strawberries, they are still in the freezer.
-The two five pound bags of sugar I measured out precisely for making two pots of jam still clog up the pantry, threatening to spring a leak or invite varmints to chew through their flimsy plastic casings every time my husband opens the door.
+The two five pound bags of sugar I measured out precisely for making two pots of jam still clog up the pantry, threatening to spring a leak every time my husband opens the cupboard.

 "When are you going to make that jam?"